fminiati/apecode/README.md

                            const bool a_line_emission,
                            const Real a_kernel_tolerance) const;

-Here Shape is a template parameter which contains (at least) a function "tail_integral(const Real x)" returning the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the FWHM.
-For example, for a Gaussian shape we have defined the following object:
+Here Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the FWHM.
+For example, for a Gaussian shape we have use the following object:

     struct Gaussian
     {
         static inline Real tail_integral(const Real a_x)  { return half * std::erf(sqrt_ln2 * a_x); }
     };

-It is possible to have skewed distributions, the only requirement is that the shape has normalised total area, i.e.:
+The shape is just required to be normalised, i.e.:

     tail_integral(+inf)-tail_integral(-inf) = 1.

+So in particular skewed distributions are allowed.

-Likewise the Broadening template parameter contains (at least) a function returning the the line's full-width-at-half-maximum.
+Likewise the Broadening template parameter takes as argument an object containing (at least) a function returning the the line's full-width-at-half-maximum.
 For thermal broadening we use:

     struct ThermalBroadening
     {